 Investigation Of A Nurse In Texas

 In Texas, anyone can file a complaint against a nurse, for any reason.
 This includes patients, families, co-workers, and employers.
-Once a complaint’s filed with the Texas Board of Nursing (BON), the board decides whether to open an investigation of the nurse.
+Once a complaint is filed with the Texas Board of Nursing (BON), the board decides whether to open an investigation of the nurse.

-If the complaints are considered “minor incidents,” are outside of the board’s jurisdiction, and/or don’t have enough information in them to identify the nurse, the allegations aren’t investigated, and the nurse isn’t contacted.
+If the complaints are considered “minor incidents,” are outside of the board’s jurisdiction, and/or do not have enough information in them to identify the nurse, the allegations are not investigated, and the nurse isn’t contacted.

 The most common complaints that the BON investigates include:

 - violations of the Nursing Practice Act (NPA)

 - substance abuse (drugs or alcohol)

 - lying and falsification of documents

 - dishonesty, fraud, and deceit